-To prevent damaging the system, be aware of the precautions you must follow when setting up the system or handling parts.
+Be aware of the precautions you must follow when setting up the system or handling components.
 A discharge of static electricity from a finger or other conductor may damage system boards or other static-sensitive devices.
-This type of damage may reduce the life expectancy of the device.
+This type of damage may reduce the life expectancy of the system or component.